bryrrea/study/en/js/text/03-loopsAndPacking.md

 ## 3.3. **Let's practice!**

 -   Practice 10: Create a program to calculate the multiplication table of a number.
-[My solution](/en/js/practicing/11-p10.js)

 -   Practice 11: Create a program that runs through a list of numbers to return only the even numbers in this list.

-[My solution](/en/js/practicing/12-p11.js)
+**You can find practices' solutions [here](/README.md)**.